michaelnordmeyer/michaelnordmeyer.github.io/_posts/2016-03-24-storing-videos-on-icloud-drive-on-ios.md

 ---
-title: Storing Videos in iCloud Drive on iOS
+title: Storing Videos on iCloud Drive on iOS
 date: 2016-03-24T13:56:37+00:00
 excerpt: After 1.5 years iCloud Drive works reliably.
 But because of the intricacies of iOS data storage it's not straight forward to use.
 layout: post
+permalink: /storing-videos-on-icloud-drive-on-ios
-permalink: /storing-videos-in-icloud-drive-on-ios
+redirect_from: /storing-videos-in-icloud-drive-on-ios
 categories:
   - Apple
 tags: